-the deceased spouse, and the annuity ratio is closer to 1.
+When both spouses are around the same age, the annuity ratio takes values below one, specially for very high entry ages.
+If one annuitant dies at a young age, the probability of the remaining annuitant to also die in the near future is higher when positive dependence is assumed, but in the long term the surviving annuitant will count as being independent from the deceased spouse, and the annuity ratio is closer to 1.
 Conversely, for high entry ages, the impact of the deceased spouse upon the surviving annuitant is more relevant in the near future than in the long term-according to the meaning of "high" entry ages, there is no long term survival to be expected in the first place-and the annuity ratio keeps on decreasing below the unit.
-All these findings are in line with the results obtained in Frees et al. [1996] for the same dataset, when using copula models with Gompertz and Weibull marginals.
+All these findings are in line with the results obtained in Frees et al. (1996) for the same data set with copula models.

-Also notice the similarity of these surfaces with those of Figure 3: qualitatively the behaviour is mostly the same.
+Also notice the similarity of these surfaces with those of Fig. 4: qualitatively the behavior is mostly the same.
 This is because in both cases we have positive dependence, and thus all the reasoning developed in this section also applies for the analytical example.
 Moreover, since the correlation levels are very similar (around 0.5), we obtain annuity ratios of comparable orders.